 Celandine Saxifrage (Saxifraga cymbalaria) [a flower belonging to a differing family].

-There are four sub-species, the first two being much rarer than the latter two :
+There are four sub-species, the last two being much rarer than the first two :

-- Ficaria verna subsp. ficariiformis (Lesser Celandine) with large flowers (up to 6cm across)
+- Ficaria verna ssp. ficariiformis (Lesser Celandine) with large flowers (up to 6cm across).
+Petals mostly 17-26mm long by 4-12mm wide.
+Tetraploid.
+Neophyte and a naturalised garden escapee.

-Celandine) with smaller flowers (up to 4cm across) and produces no bulbils but instead has a head full of ripe fruits
+Celandine) with smaller flowers (up to 4cm across) and produces no bulbils but instead has a head full of ripe fruits.
+Petals mostly 10-20mm long by 4-9mm wide.
+Diploid.
+Native throughout the UK.

-Bulbiferous Celandine) with smaller flowers (up to 4cm across) and produces no ripe fruits but instead bulbils start to form in the axils of the leaves.
-It is the more conspicuous and weedy form along lanes etc.
+Bulbiferous Celandine)] with smaller flowers (up to 4cm across) producing no ripe fruits but instead bulbils start to form in the axils of the leaves.
+This is the more conspicuous and weedy form along lanes etc. Petals 6-11mm long by 2-5mm wide.
+Tetraploid.
+Native throughout the UK apart from Shetlands and channel Islands.

 The second two are much more ubiquitous occurring with several exceptions mostly throughout the UK and have smaller flowers, up to 4cm across, with bulbils in the leaf-axils after flowering on both the